-9.00 HOLIDAYS
+9.0 HOLIDAYS

-- 9.01GENERAL POLICY.
+- 9.1 GENERAL POLICY.
 Paid holidays are established each year by the Commissioners' Court and accrued at a rate of 8 hours per holiday during the pay period the holiday falls in.
-Temporary employees and regular part-time employees are not paid for holidays not worked.
 An employee who is absent without approved leave on the workday immediately preceding or following a holiday will not be paid for the holiday.
-Whenever an approved legal holiday falls on a Saturday or Sunday, it will be observed on the Friday preceding or the Monday following, as determined by the Commissioners' Court.
-A list of holidays approved by the Commissioners' Court for the current year, specifying days of the week and dates, may be obtained from your department head, County Treasurer, or the County Judge's office - 9.02 WORK DURING HOLIDAYS.
+Whenever an approved legal holiday falls on a Saturday or Sunday, it will be observed on the Friday preceding or the Monday following, or as determined by the Commissioners' Court.
+A list of holidays approved by the Commissioners' Court for the current year, specifying days of the week and dates, may be obtained from your department head, County Treasurer, or the County Judge's office and they are posted on the Scurry County Website.
+For part time Holiday see Part Time section. - 9.2 WORK DURING HOLIDAYS.
 Updated 10.04.22 It is not always feasible to grant holidays on the day they occur or at the scheduled time, especially for employees who are assigned shifts in an "around-the-clock" operation.
 Any elected official or department head who finds it necessary to do so may direct some or all employees of the department to report for work on any holiday.
 When a regular full-time nonexempt employee is required to work on a holiday, he or she will be paid at the straight time rate of pay for the holiday hours worked and granted the same number of hours off on an alternate workday unless working on the holiday results in the employee working more than 40 hours in the workweek, in which case the employee will accrue overtime.
 If the employee is unable to take the scheduled holiday and is granted the 8 hours to use at a later date, the employee has 60 calendar days from the scheduled holiday date to use the accrued 8 hours.
 If holiday is not used in the 60 day time frame it is forfeited

-- 9.03 HOLIDAYS FALLING ON NON-WORKING DAYS.
+- 9.3 HOLIDAYS FALLING ON NON-WORKING DAYS.
 This policy applies to employees who work on shifts other than Monday to Friday 8 to 5.
 Whenever a legal holiday on the current year's list of approved holidays falls on a regular employee's regular day off and the employee does not work that day, he or she will Accrue 8 hours of holiday leave to use within 60 days of the scheduled holiday.
-If holiday is not used in the 60 day time frame it is forfeited - 9.04 HOLIDAY DURING VACATION.
+If holiday is not used in the 60 day time frame it is forfeited - 9.4 HOLIDAY DURING VACATION.
 If an official holiday falls within a regular employee's vacation, the employee will be granted the holiday and not charged for a day of vacation.

-10.00 HEALTH AND SAFETY
+10.0 HEALTH AND SAFETY

-- 10.01 SAFETY POLICY.
-It is the policy of the County to make every effort to provide healthy and safe working conditions for all of its employees. - 10.02 EMPLOYEE RESPONSIBILITIES AND REPORTS.
+- 10.1 SAFETY POLICY.
+It is the policy of the County to make every effort to provide healthy and safe working conditions for all of its employees. - 10.2 EMPLOYEE RESPONSIBILITIES AND REPORTS.
 Employees are responsible for conducting their work activities in a manner that is protective of their own health and safety, as well as those of other employees and the public.
-An employee must report every on-thejob accident, no matter how minor, to his or her supervisor immediately but, in any event, no later than 24 hours after the accident.
+An employee must report every on-the job accident, no matter how minor, to his or her supervisor immediately but, in any event, no later than 24 hours after the accident.
 The elected official or department head in charge is responsible for filing a written accident report within 24 hours with the County Treasurer.
 The County Treasurer will notify the appropriate Workers Compensation authorities.